-With targeted interventions from primary right through to tertiary education the Routes into Languages North East Consortium provides a comprehensive programme designed to raise the profile of language learning in this region.
+With targeted interventions from Year 7 through until Year 13, the Routes into Languages North East Consortium provides a comprehensive programme designed to raise the profile of language learning in this region.
 Our ultimate aim is to increase and widen participation in Higher Education language programmes whilst motivating learners, working closely with regional stakeholders, and supporting MFL teachers in our 12 LEAs.

-The Routes NE programme offers a unique blend of web learning and pedagogical support with an emphasis on employability.
-Through this we hope to enthuse, and infuse, the North East with an international spirit, heightened intercultural awareness, and linguistic expertise.
+The Routes North East programme offers a unique blend of web learning and pedagogical support with an emphasis on employability.
+We are also the lead consortium for the thematic area of Issues of Teacher Supply and are working to develop numerous events and resources to promote careers in MFL teaching.
+Through all of this we hope to enthuse, and infuse, the North East with an international spirit, heightened intercultural awareness, and linguistic expertise.

 Activities and events

 Activities & Competitions

 - The Foreign Language Spelling Bee (North East)

 - Mother Tongue Other Tongue poetry competition

 - Linguacast Language Learning Resources featuring The Angry Family in French, German, Spanish, Chinese & more!

 - Teachers’ Toolkit